moogar0880/osx_trash/README.md

 usage: trash [-h] [-v] [--version] [src [src ...]]

 positional arguments:
-  src            A list of the files to move to the Trash.
+  src            A list of files and directories to move to the Trash.
+                 Relative and absolute paths are both fine.

 optional arguments:
   -h, --help     show this help message and exit